FTB: The Leafs head home after a not great trip out west

 Did the Montreal Canadiens acquire enough to justify trading Tyler Toffoli?

-Jack Eichel to Debut on Wednesday, Mark Stone To Be Placed on Injured Reserve - Knights On Ice
+Jack Eichel to debut Wednesday, Mark Stone placed on Injured Reserve - Knights On Ice

 Stone’s assignment to long-term injured reserve opens up the cap space needed for Eichel to enter the lineup, and the Golden Knights will need to find a way to open up additional space if and when Stone returns during the regular season.